disaster37/charts-1/incubator/rundeck/README.md

 rundeck.awsConfigSecret | Name of secret to mount under the `~/.aws/` directory.
 Useful when AWS IRSA is not an option. | "" rundeck.kubeConfigSecret | Name of secret to mount under the `~/.kube/` directory.
 Useful when Rundeck needs configuration for multiple K8s clusters. | "" rundeck.extraConfigSecret | Name of secret containing additional files to mount at `~/extra/`.
+Can be useful for working with RUNDECK_TOKENS_FILE configuration | "" rundeck.extraRemcoTemplates | Name and contend of remco templates you should to inject on rundeck container | {}
+rundeck.extraRemcoResources | Name and contend of remco resources you should to inject on rundeck container | {}
+rundeck.extraConfigName | Name of configmap to add extra configs | rundeck-extra-config rundeck.extraConfigMap | Name and contend of extra configs | {}
-Can be useful for working with RUNDECK_TOKENS_FILE configuration | "" nginxConfOverride | An optional multi-line value that can replace the default nginx.conf. | "" persistence.enabled | Whether or not to attach persistent storage to the Rundeck pod | false persistence.claim.create | Whether the helm chart should create a persistent volume claim.
+nginxConfOverride | An optional multi-line value that can replace the default nginx.conf. | "" persistence.enabled | Whether or not to attach persistent storage to the Rundeck pod | false persistence.claim.create | Whether the helm chart should create a persistent volume claim.
 See the values.yaml for more claim options | false